CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 If you need help, or have any questions, contact us via the [CompuTec Support Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
 :::

-## Problem: CompuTec AppEngine doesn't connect to the database
+## Problem: CompuTec AppEngine couldn't connect to the database

 CompuTec AppEngine fails to connect to the SAP HANA database, and the following error is displayed: